zubairabid/Semester7/subjects/nationalism/proj/ideas.md

 - Religion will play a part
 - Specifically factor in how information-mediated impacts possible future.
+- Include Statelessness from Intro to History somehow.
+About State-governance itself being a new feature, which could potentially be easily replaced by a new system.
 - I've been thinking about neoliberal policy implementations of globalisation as the "new East India Company", allowing global enterprises operating in hitherto unknown scale to subvert the inherent limitations of territorial